 I developed this template for tracking project goals and managing time commitments that you're welcome to borrow and adapt.
-These spreadsheets developed over time, but they saved my sanity in graduate school and helped me get tenure after that!
+These spreadsheets developed over time -- they saved me in graduate school and I just never stopped.

 For pre-tenure folks, I also recommend putting together a hypothetical CV around year 3.
 Include your published work and a medium-optimistic take on what you expect to happen with projects in the pipeline.
-Then use this imaginary C.V. to help map out the years.
+Then use this imaginary C.V. to help map out the years and set your priorities.

 How I use these sheets: